SECURITIES AND EXCHANGE COMMISSION

 Delinquent Section 16(a) Reports

 Directors, executive officers and holders of in excess of 10% of CPS Common Stock are required to file reports concerning their transactions in and holdings of equity securities of the Company.
-Based on a review of reports filed by each such person, and inquiry of each regarding holdings and transactions, the Company believes that all reports required with respect to the year 2021 were timely filed, except that: (A) one Form 4 was filed one day late for each of Chris A. Adams, Danny Bharwani, Charles E. Bradley, Jeffrey P. Fritz, Louis M. Grasso, John P. Harton, Michael T. Lavin, Brian J. Rayhill, William B. Roberts, Teri L. Robinson, Laurie A. Straten, Christopher Terry, Gregory S. Washer, and Daniel S. Wood, on August 6, 2021, with respect to stock options granted on August 3, 2021, (B) two Form 4s were filed for Louis M. Grasso on (i) May 24, 2021 with respect to a transaction on May 18, 2021 and on (ii) June 25, 2021 with respect to a transaction on June 22, 2021, and (C) one Form 3 was filed late for William W. Grounds on April 29, 2022 with respect to Mr. Grounds being elected as director on December 1, 2021.
+Based on a review of reports filed by each such person, and inquiry of each regarding holdings and transactions, the Company believes that all reports required with respect to the year 2022 were timely filed, except that: (A) one Form 4 for John P. Harton was filed on August 18, 2022 with respect to a transaction on June 17, 2022, and (B) one Form 3 was filed for James E. Walker III on November 28, 2022 with respect to Mr. Walker being elected as director on August 25, 2022.

 Meetings of the Board

-The Board held five meetings and acted four times by written consent during 2021.
-The Audit Committee met five times during 2021, including at least one meeting per quarter to review the Company’s financial statements, while the Compensation Committee met three times and acted once by written consent during 2021.
-The Nominating Committee met twice during 2021.
-Each director attended at least 75% of the meetings of the Board and its committees that such individual was eligible to attend in 2021.
+The Board held four meetings during 2022.
+The Audit Committee met five times during 2022, including at least one meeting per quarter to review the Company’s financial statements, while the Compensation Committee met three times during 2022.
+The Nominating Committee did not meet during 2022.
+Each director attended at least 75% of the meetings of the Board and its committees that such individual was eligible to attend in 2022.
 The Company does not have a policy of encouraging directors to attend or discouraging directors from attending its annual meetings of shareholders.
 The Chairman and Chief Executive Officer, and no other directors, attended last year’s annual meeting of shareholders.

 THE BOARD RECOMMENDS A VOTE "FOR" EACH OF THE NOMINEES ABOVE.